Templates for procurement processes, including government model contracts and procurement plans and policies.

 The procurement plan outlines the entire procurement process, from your sourcing plan to your contract term and exit strategy.
 Check if your agency has their own procurement plan templates before using one of these.

-Use the automated templates tool to create a procurement plan of any value, step by step.
+Click the button to create a procurement plan of any value, step by step, using the automated template.
 Or use the standard templates below.

 RFx is a generic acronym used to cover an assortment of tender types, such as Request for Quote (RFQ) and Request for Proposal (RFP).
 Government model RFx templates are standardised templates intended to cover the majority of tenders that a government agency undertakes.
 They support good procurement practice across government and make it easy for suppliers to work with the agencies.